peteroupc/html3dutil/doc/H3DU.md

 which describe the appearance of a 3D object.
 This includes how an object scatters, reflects, or absorbs light.

+NOTE: The default shader program assumes that all colors and the albedo map specified in this object are in the sRGB color space (linear RGB with a gamma correction exponent of 1/2.2).

 #### Parameters

 * `params` (Type: Object) (optional)<br>